lupyuen/lupyuen.github.io/src/semihost.md

 We did it with plenty of guidance from NuttX on __LiteX Arty-A7__, below is our Detailed Analysis.

-First we look at the Initial RAM Disk for LiteX Arty-A7.
-To generate the RAM Disk, we run this command...
+To __generate the RAM Disk__ for LiteX Arty-A7, we run this command...

 ```bash
 ## Generate the Initial RAM Disk `romfs.img`